gazebosim/design/finding_resources.md

 Instead, they should provide ways for downstream developers to register callbacks to handle their own web servers.

-## Relative paths
+### Relative paths

 When a path is relative, it means that it must be prefixed by an absolute path before loading.

-### Schemes
+#### Schemes

-Ignition's internal mechanisms will treat relative paths with schemes like any other relative path and simply strip the scheme.
+Ignition's internal mechanisms will treat all schemes the same way, by stripping them from the path.
 However, downstream libraries are welcome to handle special schemes as they wish.

 That means that for Ignition, the following are equivalent:

 * `model://my_model/meshes/shape.stl`
 * `package://my_model/meshes/shape.stl`
 * `banana://my_model/meshes/shape.stl`

+Once the scheme is stripped, the paths will look like simple relative paths:

 * `my_model/meshes/shape.stl`

-### Prefixes
+#### Prefixes

 **Installation path**